FlawlessNa/Legends/README.md

   - [ ] Add a PerformanceData class for monitoring (mesos/h, exp/h, etc)
   - [ ] DecisionEngine should not have to update anything.
 Each Generator should deal with their own requirements.

+### Error Management
+  - [ ] Ability to close all clients if error occurs
+  - [ ] Ability to send all characters to lounge if error occurs

 ### Misc
   - [ ] Add slice creation from box objects used to crop a numpy array (considers the client margins as well)
   - [ ] Skill Specs Finder
   - [x] Mouse movements and mouse clicks
   - [ ] Finalize Discord communications
   - [ ] UnitTests on the botting library

 ### Documentation
   - [ ] Botting.core